promptfoo/promptfoo/site/docs/red-team/configuration.md

 - Individual plugins such as `overreliance`.
 - Categories such as `harmful` and `pii`.
 These expand into multiple sub-categories, where each sub-category is a separate plugin.
-- Methods such as `jailbreak`, which are modifiers applied to other plugins.
+- Strategies such as `jailbreak`, which are modifiers applied to other plugins.

 Run the cli menu `promptfoo generate redteam --help` to see a complete list of available plugins.